 “A budget RGB fan that looks good and performs adequately, the Antec Prizm can easily fit in a budget RGB PC build.”

-Lets dive into each one and find why they are our top picks.
+Let’s dive into each one and find why they are our top picks.
+Almost all the fans come with adjustable fan speed.

 Best Asus Aura Sync Compatible Fans – Specifications